DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-what-to-show-when-an-application-has-been-transferred-to-another-provider.md

 We created different versions for training providers and accrediting bodies.
 This is because an accredited body will want to know who ratifies the course the candidate has been transferred to.

 The emails mention that an offer has been made.
-This means we'll need variations on these emails if we allow users to transfer applications without making an offer.
+This means we’ll need variations on these emails if we allow users to transfer applications without making an offer.

 A user will not receive any email notification if they had access to the application before the change and still have access to it.